-|Died||In 299AC, at Oxcross|
+|Died||In 299 AC, at Oxcross|

-|Book(s)|| A Game of Thrones (Mentioned)|
+|Book(s)|| A Game of Thrones (appendix)|

-A Clash of Kings (Mentioned)
+A Clash of Kings (mentioned)

-A Storm of Swords (Mentioned)
+A Storm of Swords (mentioned)

-A Feast for Crows (Mentioned)
+A Feast for Crows (mentioned)

-A Dance with Dragons (Mentioned)
+A Dance with Dragons (mentioned)

 A Clash of Kings